-I-490 is about to be closed in Cleveland for two years, which will be a major pain for some commuters
+I-490 closed May 29 in Cleveland for 2 years to finish Opportunity Corridor

-CLEVELAND, OH (WOIO) -The last phase of the Opportunity Corridor project in Cleveland is about to begin in May and it will close I-490 as it empties into the east side for two years.
+CLEVELAND, OH (WOIO) -The last phase of the Opportunity Corridor project in Cleveland will close I-490 as it empties into the East Side.

 Other than the highway ramps in downtown, there is very little way for University Circle, including the Cleveland Clinic and University Hospitals to get to the major highways.

-The idea is to build a boulevard that stretches parts of East 105 street, starting at Chester, all the way to I-490.
+The idea is to build a boulevard that stretches parts of East 105 Street, starting at Chester, all the way to I-490.

 Phase I, near the Cleveland Clinic on East 105th Street is already complete.